ganpat-patel-012/ganpat-patel-012/README.md

 I have learned WordPress on my own and have created my own blog website.<br>
 Check it out here: https://troupertech.com<br>

-I am looking for new work opportunities to learn and learn about the tech industry.
+I am looking for new work opportunities to learn more and get experience about the tech industry.
 <hr>

 <h3><b>Languages:<b> </h3>